peruvianox/WAAAG/README.md

 a.
 See the WAAAG processing options to further accelerate processing time (optional)
 4. Open MATLAB, run WAAAG, and follow any input prompts (number of required inputs depends on processing scheme)
 5. You will now find the following in a new folder:
   a.
 The folder will be named in the first line of the Processing_Selections spreadsheet
   b.
 WAAAG_data.mat – all outputs, selections, and inputs from running WAAAG
-a.
+  c.
 Ave_Rotations.gcd – and any other GCD files depending on the conditions selected (AFO_Ave_Rotations, Last_ Ave_Rotations, Extra_ Ave_Rotations).
 These are ready for input into Polygon.
-b.
+  d.
 GaitMeasures.png – a saved plot of the temporal spatial parameters, referenced to normal
-c.
+  e.
 GDI-MAP.png – a saved plot of the GDI and MAP scores.
 See details below
-d.
+  f.
 WAAAG.xlsx – this contains descriptions of the rep trial, rep cycles, type of input, values for all the gait measures metrics, Ranking of trials and cycles, and the average rotations for each condition.
 Be sure to check out the multiple sheets.
-e.
+  g.
 Optional outputs
-i.
-Kinematic Plots (png file) – plot of gait-cycle parsed kinematics depending on input selections.
+    1. Kinematic Plots (png file) – plot of gait-cycle parsed kinematics depending on input selections.
 See the Processing Selections spreadsheet for more info

 ## Detailed Description of Updates